estk/log4rs/docs/Configuration.md

 The _count_ field is the exclusive maximum index used to name rolling files.
 However, be warned that the roller renames every file when a log rolls over.
 Having a large count value can negatively impact performance.

+> Note: If you use the `triger: time`, the log file will be rolled before it
+> gets written, which ensure that the logs are rolled in the correct position
+> instead of leaving a single line of logs in the previous log file.
+However,
+> this may cause a substantial slowdown if the `background` feature is not enabled.

 i.e.